Dangl-IT/Dangl.AVACloudClientGenerator/README.md

     powershell ./build.ps1 GenerateAndPublishTypeScriptNpmClient

+Use the optional `NodePublishVersionOverride` parameter to supply a custom version instead of syncing with the AVACloud version.

 ### JavaScript

 The JavaScript client for Browsers is [published as npm package](https://www.npmjs.com/package/@dangl/avacloud-client-javascript) '@dangl/avacloud-client-javascript'
 It is generated and published by running the following build script:

     powershell ./build.ps1 GenerateAndPublishJavaScriptNpmClient

+Use the optional `NodePublishVersionOverride` parameter to supply a custom version instead of syncing with the AVACloud version.

 ### PHP